 Step Seven: Character Flair (Optional)

 Your Character should be so much more than just a basic concept and a set of numbers and statistics.
 They should have a personality and unique style all their own.
 By answering the following questions, you can begin to flesh out your character and make it more than just an assemblage of numbers.
-Completing this step is not vital (as some players prefer to start with a vague concept and fill in the blanks as they get comfortable playing), but completing this step will net you 3 extra Experience Points and an extra 500 Units of staring Wealth to give you a bit of a head start in your adventuring career!
+Completing this step is not vital (as some players prefer to start with a vague concept and fill in the blanks as they get comfortable playing), but completing the following Questions will give permanently increase your Character’s Energy pool by 5!

 1. Describe your Character’s personality in three words.